anasmangla/BridgeNiagara/README.md

 the page making the request.
 To restrict cross-origin requests, provide a comma-separated list of allowed origins or set `ALLOWED_ORIGINS=*` to permit any origin.

-## Running the Express server
+## Running Locally

-Start the development server:
+Ensure the `.env` file is in place, then start the server:

 ```
-npm start
+node server.js
 ```

+`npm start` is also available as a shortcut.

 ## Running Tests